savakazakov/grid-without-squares/README.md

 3. Please feel free to contribute with ideas or even better with algorithms.
 4. Ohh, and I presume you are thinking: "There is definitely a pattern here.
 What is this guy on about solution for N should be dependent on N - 1 or previous Ns.
 Boom easy recursion".
     a.
 I've thought about that, but I cannot prove rigorously that making a sub grid not optimal doesn't end up with a candidate grid with more elements of interest that is valid.
 (I.e., the proper solution)
+    b.
+Update: I know that this is not the case, since the solution for N = 5 contains 51 unique solutions and the solution for N = 4 is only 1, which mean that there will always be solutions that are not dependent on the previous (smaller) problems.
+5. Update: The original problem is called: "Maximal density subsquare-free arrangements" - by Peter Karpov, or originally formulated as "Given a square grid with side n consisting of n^2 cells (or points), a(n) is the maximum number of points that can be painted so that no four of the painted ones form a square with sides parallel to the grid." by the author - Heinrich Ludwig, Jul 06 2013.